Okeus/Fick-s-2nd-Law/README.md

 # Exact Analytical Approach. kwave_diff.m
 This approach uses k-Wave bioHeatExact() function to solve the wave equation for oxygen diffusion in water.
 The concept is to simulate oxygen diffusion from a Perfluorocarbon microdroplet, though this is a bit simplified generalize the method.
 The solution is described in detail here.

 Initial Condition.
-Sinle droplet with radius of 1 micrometer that is saturated with oxygen.
+Single droplet with radius of 1 micrometer that is saturated with oxygen.

 ![image](https://user-images.githubusercontent.com/53169576/120907106-3e0a7e80-c65f-11eb-991f-0f8fc36d07af.png)